b1ndark/project5/README.md

       - If the User is logged in
         - **Profile** button which when pressed it will take you to the profile page where you will be able to edit and delete account.
-        - **Purchases** button when pressed it will take you to the purchases history page.
+        - **Purchases** button when pressed it will take you to the purchase's history page.
         - **Logout** button when pressed it will take you to the logout page.

           ![image](assets/readme/features/navbar_footer/navbar_user.webp "Navbar User logged in")